cody-malcolm/odin-mastermind/README.md

 application, and with the extent of "above-and-beyond" extras implemented, such as various AI strengths and the ability to play matches (per Mastermind rules).
 I'm starting to feel comfortable with Ruby again, but this time my grasp of OOP is vastly stronger than what it was when I was at this part of TOP curriculum last time.
-When testing the performance of Knuth's AI on repl.it, I noticed some subtle differences in how the applications displays there compared with my local terminal.
+When testing the performance of Knuth's AI on repl.it, I noticed some subtle differences in how the application displays there compared with my local terminal.
 As a result, there will be a 'master' branch in this repo optimized for the Linux terminal, and a 'replit' branch optimized for display on replit.